-• Some Committee members recommended publicly reporting procedure volumes with related outcome measures, yet others noted it may drive overuse of surgery and lead to a monopoly concentration of procedures to the detriment of community capabilities.
+Some Committee members recommended publicly reporting procedure volumes with related outcome measures, yet others noted it may drive overuse of surgery and lead to a monopoly concentration of procedures to the detriment of community capabilities.
 Another Committee member commented that while they appreciate the effort, they were not sure this should be a quality measure; rather, the registry should report case volumes for all participants.

-- This measure is related to: - o 0339: RACHS-1 Pediatric Heart Surgery Mortality Rate (PDI 06) - The Committee will discuss related and competing measures during the post-comment call on September 23, 2019.
+- This measure is related to: - o 0339: RACHS-1 Pediatric Heart Surgery Mortality Rate (PDI 06) - The Committee did not address related and competing measures that were not evaluated during the Spring 2019 review cycle. - 6.
+Standing Committee Recommendation for Endorsement: Y-12; N-2